BorjaMedina/IBD-Hexplorer/README.md

 After selecting the filters wanted press submit.

 IMPORTANT: the app uses the IBD dataset and the ADDR dataset.
 Both datasets are neede for the app to run.
-In case you want to try the app with a smaller dataset there is a testing dataset (IBD_testDataset).
-If you want to run the app with this dataset you have to modify the last lines of the script in which we open the files needed.
+In case you want to try the app with a smaller dataset there is a testing dataset in the repository (IBD_testDataset).
+If you want to run the app with this dataset you have to modify the last lines of the script in which we open the files needed (line 250, change "ibd220.ibd.v54.1.pub" for the anme of your IBD file).
-It's important to be aware that this dataset includes only IBD segments related with Bohemia population, and therefore it doesn't make sense to run the app choosing other population than Bohemia because the result will always be a genealogical relationship with Bohemia population.
+It's important to be aware that this testing dataset includes only IBD segments related with Bohemia population, and therefore it doesn't make sense to run the app choosing other population than Bohemia because the result will always be a genealogical relationship with Bohemia population.
+With the whole IBD dataset ("ibd220.ibd.v54.1.pub", not presesent in the repository) you can choose whatever population is available.

 <h5> Functions </h5>